keigezellig/fruitHAP/README.md

 * Go to the directory in which you unzipped FruitHAP
 * run `./deploy.sh <ip address of RPi>`
 * Ansible will now take care of installing the backend system on your Pi and will start the FruitHAP service afterwards
-* Now you can configure your sensors and plugins etc, as described on the blog
+* Now you can configure your sensors and plugins etc.

 *Starting/stopping the FruitHAP service:*